mjastad/uptick/README.md

 **Warning:** In a production environment admins should **NOT** comment out the *bindIp* line without enabling authorization to avoid unfettered *admin* access to all mongo databases on your MongoDB server!

-Download the MongoDB version of the *Uptick* database (i.e found in the uptick repository) https://github.com/mjastad/uptick/tree/master/databases/mongo
+Download the MongoDB version of the *Uptick* database (i.e. found in the uptick repository) https://github.com/mjastad/uptick/tree/master/databases/mongo

-Create diretory */uptick/database/mongo/*, copy the the *uptick.mongodb.data.tar* file to the new diretory.
+Create directory */uptick/database/mongo/*, copy the *uptick.mongodb.data.tar* file to the new directory.
 ```
 $ mkdir /uptick/database/mongo/
 $ cd /uptick/database/mongo/